 4. Soy — Unfermented soy products are another common food that should be avoided if you want to maintain healthy brain function.

-One well-designed epidemiological study linked tofu consumption with exaggerated brain aging.
+One well-designed epidemiological study linked TOFU consumption with exaggerated brain ageing.

 Dr. Kaayla Daniel has written an excellent book, The Whole Soy Story, which covers the health dangers of soy